 - When feeding something your children have never tasted before, it can be overwhelming for them as well and they might require some time to adjust to that taste or smell.
 So try feeding such food items in smaller amounts at first and then gradually increase the amount.

 - You need to make eating fun for your child if he/ she is a picky eater.
-Cutting simple food in different shapes and arranging food of different colors on their plate can encourage children to try something new.
+Cutting simple food in different shapes and arranging food of different colours on their plate can encourage children to try something new.

 How IIAHP can help children with picky eating habits?